 One of the main benefits of having an ABLE United Account is being able to save for Qualified Disability Expenses and invest for the future in a tax-advantaged Account.
 Earnings on the Account grow tax free as long as the funds are used for Qualified Disability Expenses.

-Generally, funds in (or withdrawn from) an ABLE United Account are disregarded when determining Supplemental Security Income (SSI), Medicaid eligibility and other resource means-tested government benefit programs (SNAP, TANF, HUD Assistance, Section 8, etc.).
-For more information on having an ABLE United Account and government benefits, click here.
+Generally, funds in (or withdrawn from) an ABLE United Account are disregarded when determining Supplemental Security Income (SSI), Medicaid eligibility and other resource means-tested public benefit programs (SNAP, TANF, HUD Assistance, Section 8, etc.).
+For more information on having an ABLE United Account and public benefits, click here.

 Other benefits include the option to have a prepaid card to use for qualified expenses, and the ability to have family and friends contribute to your account.